Debt is a frustrating beast. No one enjoys debt and losing control of it only [..]

-Filing for Chapter 7 Bankruptcy in New Jersey
+Filing for Chapter 7 Bankruptcy in Camden County and Throughout Central and South Jersey

 For many people, bankruptcy is a helpful solution for difficult financial problems.
 Perhaps you have a large credit card debt that has simply become too difficult to pay off and you are looking to start things over and make a clean break with a troubled financial past.
 Chapter 7 bankruptcy, also known as a straight or liquidation bankruptcy, allows qualifying individuals to discharge their debts.
 With Chapter 7 bankruptcy, you may be able to eliminate your most significant debts.
 Additionally, if you are trying to save your home from going into foreclosure, filing for Chapter 7 may be your best move right now.

-At the law firm of Brenner Brenner & Spiller, our Chapter 7 bankruptcy lawyers assist clients throughout Central Jersey and South Jersey who face overwhelming amounts of debt.
+At the law firm of Brenner Spiller & Archer, LLP, our Chapter 7 bankruptcy lawyers assist clients throughout Central Jersey and South Jersey who face overwhelming amounts of debt.
 Bankruptcy is a complex legal process and the issues surrounding Chapter 7 bankruptcy can be difficult to fully understand.
 By hiring an experienced attorney to help you review your case and identify your specific needs, you will be able to work toward a fresh start through bankruptcy.
+We have four offices, conveniently located in Collingswood, Freehold, Mount Holly and Vineland.
+Contact us online or call us directly at 856-963-5000 for your free consultation!

 What is Chapter 7?